InCuca/ic-crud-dropdown/docs/Introduction.md

->  This component renders a dropdown with search and CRUD, below are the docs of every component created under src
+>  This component renders a dropdown with search and CRUD